Perry5/analyze-github-prs-for-organization/README.md

 all the repositories for a particular organization (specified in the .env file).
 Then groups the PR's into week over week merges etc.

+This shows an example of how to use `async / await` in a `for loop`.
+Shows example of how you might structure a node application.

 # Getting started
 - Clone the repository
 ```